Bersa Thunder 9

 The Thunder 9 is a full-size semi-automatic handgun manufactured by Bersa at the Ramos Mejia production plant in Argentina.
-It is also sold under the name Firestorm or FS 9.

-Derivatives in other calibres include the Thunder 40 and Thunder 45.

 Development History

 This handgun is an evolution of the Model 90, the first full-size 9mm Luger pistol made by the Argentine company and introduced in 1989.

 In 1994, when the entire Bersa pistol production line was renamed "Thunder", the Model 90 was modified with better functionalities and placement of the fire control group, match barrel, improved sights, better ergonomics, lighter weight and increased magazine capacity.

 It then became the full-size offering of the Thunder model range.

+The Thunder 9 is also sold under the name Firestorm or FS 9.

+The Compact versions of the Bersa Thunder full-size handguns were introduced at the end of the 1990s.
+Initially the name was "Mini Thunder" later changed to "Thunder Ultra Compact".

 Design

+The Thunder 9 shares little in common with the other handguns in the company's product line.